 Belfast Botanic Gardens Tree Archive

-The Korean lime forms a small to medium sized tree (40 to 80ft).
+The Korean lime (previously Tilia insularis) forms a small to medium sized tree (40 to 80ft).
 It comes from South Korea and was introduced to horticulture by Ernest Wilson in 1919, but is still rare in cultivation.
-Its smaller and tidy shape and the fragrant flowers make it a better choice for a small garden than the European lime.
+Its smaller size and tidy shape and fragrant flowers make it a better choice for a small garden than the European lime.
 The latter has the habit of producing an untidy bush of shoots at the base of the trunk.

 Photos taken in Belfast Botanic Gardens in 2007.
 Copyright: Friends of Belfast Botanic Gardens.